-(2) Performance evaluation of individual director members: at least including the mastery of company goals and tasks, awareness of directors' responsibilities, participation in company operations, internal relationship management and communication, directors' professional and continuous education, internal control, etc.

-- (3) Functional committee performance evaluation: the degree of participation in the company's operations, the recognition of the responsibilities of the functional committee, the decision-making quality of the functional committee, the composition of the functional committee and the selection of members, internal control, etc. - 4.
-Evaluation of the objectives and implementation of strengthening the functions of the board of directors in the current and recent years: - (1)In order to enhance information transparency, the company's major operations related news are announced in the form of major messages. - (2)To enhance operational efficiency, strengthen shareholder rights management and cooperate with the competent authority to promote corporate governance policies, the interim shareholders meeting was fully re-elected on February 22, 2018, and an audit committee consisting of all independent directors was replaced by the supervisor in accordance with the company's charter.
-Therefore, the original supervisor was automatically dismissed on February 22, 2018.
+- (1) The performance evaluation of the board of directors: including at least the degree of participation in the company's operations, the quality of board decisions, the composition and structure of the board, the selection and continuous education of directors, and internal control. - (2) Performance evaluation of individual director members: at least including the mastery of company goals and tasks, awareness of directors' responsibilities, participation in company operations, internal relationship management and communication, directors' professional and continuous education, internal control, etc. - (3) Functional committee performance evaluation: the degree of participation in the company's operations, the recognition of the responsibilities of the functional committee, the decision-making quality of the functional committee, the composition of the functional committee and the selection of members, internal control, etc. - 4.
+Evaluation of the objectives and implementation of strengthening the functions of the board of directors in the current and recent years: - (1) To enhance information transparency, the company's major operations related news is announced in the form of major messages. - (2) The chairman of the board of directors and CEO of the company are the same person.
+The company intends to complete the four independent directors before December 31, 2025 in accordance with the "Key Points of the Board of Directors of OTC Companies to Follow in the Establishment and Exercise of Powers" by the OTC rule.

-(2) Overview of Audit Committee
+Overview of Audit Committee

-In 2020, the first Audit Committee held a total of 6 meetings with details below:
+In the year of 2021 and 2022 Q1, Audit Committee held a total of 6 meetings with details below:

-Title Name Number of Attandance Number of Delegate to attend Attandance Rate (%) Note Independent Director Li, Robert 6 0 100% 2018.02.22 New elected Independent Director Hung, Ching Chang 6 0 100% 2018.02.22 New elected Independent Director Chen, Ming Hsing 6 0 100% 2018.02.22 New elected
+Title Name Number of Attendance Number of Delegate to attend Attendance Rate (%) Note Independent Director Mr. Li, Robert 6 0 100% Re-elected as the second term of audit member Independent Director Mr. Hung, Ching Chang 6 0 100% Re-elected as the second term of audit member Independent Director Mr. Chen, Ming Hsing 6 0 100% Re-elected as the second term of audit member